 Vandalia is a medium-sized city located in the state of Ohio.
-With a population of 15,106 people and three constituent neighborhoods, Vandalia is the 119th largest community in Ohio.
+With a population of 15,090 people and four constituent neighborhoods, Vandalia is the 120th largest community in Ohio.

 Unlike some cities, Vandalia isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Vandalia are a mix of both white- and blue-collar jobs.
-Overall, Vandalia is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Vandalia who work in office and administrative support (13.55%), management occupations (11.47%), and sales jobs (10.97%).
+Overall, Vandalia is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Vandalia who work in office and administrative support (16.44%), sales jobs (10.46%), and management occupations (8.82%).

-The per capita income in Vandalia in 2010 was $28,114, which is upper middle income relative to Ohio and the nation.
-This equates to an annual income of $112,456 for a family of four.
+The per capita income in Vandalia in 2018 was $35,058, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
+This equates to an annual income of $140,232 for a family of four.
 However, Vandalia contains both very wealthy and poor people as well.

 The most common language spoken in Vandalia is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Polish and Tagalog.